 Turning to an additional strength for this nursing home, we gave them one of our stronger grades in our long-term care category as well, with a B+.
 For prospective residents in need of a permanent residence rather than skilled nursing, long-term care is a very important category.
 In addition to considering the amount of care provided by nurses aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
 This facility provided the vaccine to 92.55319 percent of its patients.
 This is a few points below what we expected but still a decent percentage.
 Clearly, this facility is doing something right in this area as it was able to keep its patients out of the hospital.
 Indeed, it had only 0 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.

 Short-term Care Quality

-In addition, this facility also was given favorable short-term care grades in our assessment.
-In fact, we awarded them one of our better scores in that category, with a grade of B. Short-term care grades are commonly employed to grade a facility's rehabilitation services To have highly rated rehabilitation services, facilities generally must provide higher levels of skilled nursing services.
-These types of services include registered nurses, physical therapists, respiratory therapists and other highly skilled individuals.
-It doesn't appear that this nursing home provided data regarding its registered nurse or physical therapy staffing.
-The last statistic we looked at in this area is the percentage of patients that were able to return home from the facility.
-We found that 0 percent of this nursing home's patients returned home as opposed to remaining at the nursing home on a permanent basis.
+The last category we rated is short-term care, in which this facility received a grade of B. This facility ended up being strong in all areas we analyzed.
+Short-term care grades are commonly employed to score a facility's rehabilitation services.
+To offer quality rehabilitation services, facilities generally need to provide better levels of skilled nursing services.
+Skilled nursing includes registered nurses, physical therapists, respiratory therapists and other highly skilled individuals.
+Unfortunately, we were not able to track down information about this nursing home's registered nurse or physical therapy staffing.
+The final statistic we looked at in this area is the percentage of residents that were able to return home from the nursing home.
+We found that 0 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.

 Rating Over Time